jhu-lcsr/orocos_barrett/README.md

 and simulated hardware, respectively.
 See each package for more information about its contents.

+These packages require Orocos and rtt_ros_integration version 2.7 or greater.

 ## Building

 Building the rtt\_barrett packages from source is most easily done with a pair